alces-software/flight_cache/README.md

 scope.
 The `:user` scope will return the model that belongs to the user.

 By setting the scope to `:group`, it will trigger the model that belongs to the user's group to be returned.
-The `:public` scope is similar but returns the model that belongs to the public group.
+The `:global` scope is similar but returns the model that belongs to the global group.

 #### Scoping Behaviour - List (multiple models)